Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 and one or more Transparency Logs.
 The diverse and rapidly changing nature of the web makes collusion between participants easy to achieve and difficult to detect.
-Without a technical mechanism to detect or prevent collusion, it can be covertly achieved and maintained for long periods of time.
+Without a technical mechanism to detect or prevent collusion, it can be covertly achieved and maintained for very long periods of time.

 The typical solution to this problem is to construct the system such that a larger number of co-signers need to collude to succeed in launching an attack.